Sunday, 29 March 2020

 · It depicts unwavering / unquestionable faith of Lencho in God.

-· The story also portrays an incessant struggle between humanity and nature which has been foiling human endeavours and devastating his dreams since eternity.
+· The story portrays an incessant struggle between humanity and nature which has been foiling human endeavours and devastating his dreams since eternity.
+The story also highlights conflict between man and his fellow beings who he fails to trust.

 Summary / Synopsis